Departmental Contract Listing

-The estimated cost of complying with the Senate Order in relation to the current list for Department of Social Services 'core' (ie. excluding SSAT) is approximately $7,000.
+The estimated cost of complying with the Senate Order in relation to the current list for Department of Social Services 'core' is approximately $2,000.
 This is based primarily on an estimate of staff hours spent at average hourly rates for data collection, liaison, analysis and management.
 General overhead costs are also included in this figure.

 Any enquiries should be directed to Procurement and Corporate Contracts Section on (02) 6146 2925.